robna/gepard_BlindCorr/README.md

 # gepardBlindCorr

-This repository contains Python scripts and Jupyter notebooks for microplastic data processing with GEPARD blind correction procedures.
+This repository contains Python scripts and Jupyter notebooks for microplastic data processing with blind correction procedures intended for particle data produced by [GEPARD](https://gitlab.ipfdd.de/gepard/gepard).
 It is a focused fork of the [MPSchleiSediments](https://github.com/robna/MPSchleiSediments) repository, containing only the essential MPDB (Microplastic Database) processing scripts.

 ## What is this project about?